ldstep/ldstephensnet/content/notes.md

 ---

+September 16, 2025, at 12:33:24 PM

+In macOS 26 Safari, when I have multiple tabs open, I can’t easily identify the active tab.
+Additionally, I find the color tinting that matches the active website to be distracting.

+---

 September 13, 2025, at 10:02:21 AM

 > So I pop open the root directory in the terminal and init Claude Code.